-Fire up your wok for this dynamite Dragon Noodles recipe.
-Soft lo mein tossed with tender chicken and crisp veggies served up in a scorching sauce is just what you need to spice up your dinner table!
+This 30-Minute Dragon Noodles recipe will Rock your dinner table!.
+Soft lo mein tossed with tender chicken and crisp veggies served up in a scorching sauce. is just what you need to spice up your next family dinner!

 Italy has its pasta, in every tasty shape and size imaginable, but the Chinese, who actually gifted spaghetti to the Italians, have them beat in the noodle department.
 Thanks to our Eastern neighbors, we get to enjoy crispy chow mein, soft bean thread and rice stick noodles, and thick, chewy udon.